How To Easily Remove Cockroaches From A Boat

 Maintaining a dry kitchen and bathroom environment can help prevent cockroaches from setting camp in your boat.

 Clean counters and floors with disinfectant liquids to keep roaches at bay.
-You can also deny roaches access to food by sealing containers and washing dirty dishes promptly.
+Seal containers and wash dirty dishes promptly to deny roaches access to food.

 Roaches can only survive without water for one week, so fixing water leaks and storing cooking vessels upside down can also help.